Thursday, May 15, 2025

 Conclusion

 Some may argue that the strategy proposed is reformist, to which Gramsci would answer that nowadays you can't achieve the total transformation of society by force and that the cultural fight is an essential part of the revolution.
 I would answer that this cultural fight can consist also in making the claim for the adoption of laws and institutional facilities that create an anarcho-communist society based on love.
 The informations contained in this article are very important but the different operations at play in the process of societal change are not to be interpreted as a "strict procedure" to be followed necessarily to achieve change.
 The only rule is love.
 So it will be easy.
 Have a good time at playing.
 It is sexier.
 And know that your children will live in a magnificent world.
-Especially if you ask ChatGPT how to apply this real theory change highlighted in this paper.
+Learn about doshas to know what to do to be in a good emotional health and teach others to do the same.
+Have a good life.

 [2] Roger W. Cobb et Charles D. Elder, Participation in American politics : the dynamics of agenda-building, 1983, p.
 163.